devak23/java/README.md

 - Synchronization gotcha (Effective Java)
 - Futures using ExecutorService
 - Added a sample program that uses SynchronousQueue for Producer Consumer problem
-- Added a sample implementatin of ThreadPool.
+- Added a sample implementation of ThreadPool.
 It has a problem that pool.stop doesn't work properly.
 - Added examples of BlockingServer, ThreadedBlockingServer, ThreadPoolBlockingServer, NIOBlockingServer, PollingNIOBlockingServer
 - Added a core package with a sample program that tells you how many threads are allowed by the OS on your machine
 - Added a sample application which processes 2 stocks GOOG and APPL